breakintoprogram/agon-projects/C/Disassembler/README.md

 - PEA
 - TSTIO

+In addition, the long and short addressing modes have not been implemented.
 These will be added in future releases

 ### Compiling